Chaotic day as Toshiba details losses, $6.3 billion nuclear hole

 Toshiba says it has received approval to extend the deadline for submitting its third-quarter results and will hold a news conference at 0930 GMT.

-It announces unaudited financial results for 9-months to end-December including a 712.5 billion yen ($6.28 billion) writedown on its U.S. nuclear business, and says its chairman Shigenori Shiga will step down.
+It announces unaudited financial results for 9-months to end-December including a 712.5 billion yen (5 billion pound) writedown on its U.S. nuclear business, and says its chairman Shigenori Shiga will step down.

 Toshiba, which previously said it would sell a minority stake in its crown jewel memory chip business to boost shareholder equity, says it is now considering selling a majority stake in the semiconductor operation.